mrx6SO/silent_door/README.md

 ( ) informações sobre: a rede da máquina alvo ( outras máquinas conectadas à mesma rede)

 .... mais por vir.

+# ./sdinstall.sh

+Usage:

+1. nc -lvp 3389

+2. run ./main_backdoor

+3. you have connection.

+# can be very usefull | 4. python -m SimpleHTTPServer 3389

+5. In this pont, just use your skills.

+Peace,

+mrx6SO